KIPAC/StatisticalMethods/doc/GettingStarted.md

 ### <a name="ipynb"></a>IPython Notebooks

+The notebooks provided with this course are ["Jupyter"](https://jupyter.org/) notebooks,  which run IPython version 4.0.
+You can read more at [the IPython website](http://ipython.org/) but the bottom line is: you need the latest version.

 #### If you have `python` already installed on your machine:

 Try the following on the command line:
 ```bash
 pip install "ipython[notebook]"
 ```
-This will install IPython from source, so may take a few minutes.
+This will install IPython 4.0 from source, so may take a few minutes.

 #### If you do not have `python`: